alexyuly/ViewScript/README.md

 # ViewScript

-🧑‍🏭 _Power Tools For Web Apps_
+_Power Tools For Web Apps_

-## Attention

-- 👋 ViewScript is in very early stages of development.
-- 💁 It's not yet a fully fledged framework for building apps.
-- 🙏 Please continue to check in for regular updates.
+⚠️ **ViewScript is in its early stages of development.** It's not ready to use for building apps, but a pre-release demo is available now.
+Please continue to check here for updated documentation, releases, and future plans.

-## Start
+## 🧨 Start

 You'll need [Node.js](https://nodejs.org/) 18 to run ViewScript.